How To Trigger HomeKit Automations With Sensor Values

 From the Automations section, create a new automation.

-Enter a name for the automation and tap Add.
+Enter a name for the automation and tap Next.

-Tap Add event-based automation, this will take you to the rule editor.
+Tap IF one of these events occur, this will take you to the rule editor.

-Select the sensor to use from the accessory list, note this list breaks out each characteristic you can use.
+Select the accessory to use from the accessory list, note this is the parent accessory that may contain multiple sensors.

-You’ll need to select the specific characteristic to use on the next screen, in this case Current Temperature.
+You’ll need to select the specific characteristic to use on the next screen, in this case Current Relative Humidity.

 Under the Automation section, select Rules from the top of the screen, and then Add Rule at the bottom of the list.